Constitution & By-Laws

 a.
 Call to order, Pledge of Allegiance

-e.
+f.
 Reports of Officers

-f.
+g.
 Reports of Committees

 h.
 Reports on illness or death of members

 i.
-Approval of minutes and other Old Business
+Old Business

 ARTICLE IX: FORMS AND FORMATS

 1. Forms and formats used by this Society, its Officers, Chairs, Committees, etc. in the performance of objectives of the Society may be subject to approval of the Executive Board.
 After such approval, a form or format shall not be altered or changed without prior approval of the revisions by the Executive Board.
-All approved forms and formats shall be made an Appendix to these By-Laws.
+All approved forms and formats shall be made an Appendix to these Bylaws.